FlotoOne/FFTgen_scripted_flow/README.md

 1. Requests the user to input their desired FFT block specifications and generates the resulting Verilog file.
 2. Sets up the necessary project directory structure.
 3. Creates configuration files (`cfg.yml`, `src.yml`, and `tb.yml`).
-4. Creates a Makefile and constraint files to run synthesis and place-and-route processes.
+4. Creates a Makefile and constraint files to run Synthesis and Place-and-Route processes.
-5. Executes synthesis and place-and-route processes, adjusting the clock period based on the generated timing reports.
+5. Executes Synthesis and Place-and-Route processes, adjusting the clock period based on the generated timing reports.
 6. Displays relevant PPA information in the terminal while also having all reports readily accessible.